mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 .. _inventory/management/planning/scheduled/manuf-LT:

-Manufacturing - lead times
+Manufacturing lead times
 ==========================

+Lead times can help simplify the procurement process for consumable materials and components used in manufactured products with bills of materials.
-Streamline the procurement of manufactured products by following Odoo's recommended manufacturing order (MO) start dates based on the required date the product is needed in the warehouse.
-Determine the :abbr:`MO (Manufacturing Order)` deadline, which is the deadline to begin the manufacturing process to complete the product by the scheduled delivery date, by configuring manufacturing lead times and manufacturing security lead times.
+The :abbr:`MO (Manufacturing Order)` deadline, which is the deadline to begin the manufacturing process to complete the product by the scheduled delivery date, can be determined by configuring the manufacturing lead times and manufacturing security lead times.

 .. image:: scheduled_dates/manuf-lead-times.png
    :align: center